Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB for LGTs in general dimensions and with arbitrary boundary conditions

+Here, we prove that measurement bases shown in Fig.~\ref{fig:gen_MUPB} satisfy the MUPB condition (Def.~\ref{def:MUPB}) in arbitrary dimensions and any boundary condition and they can be constructed efficiently, i.e. $\mathcal{O}(N_q^2)$ gates and $\mathcal{O}(\log N_q)$ depth for the system size $N_q$ based on the stabilizer formalism.

-As discussed in App.~\ref{app:proof}, $\mathbb{Z}_2$ LGTs have the same mathematical structure with the stabilizer formalism.
-For $\mathbb{Z}_2$ LGTs in arbitrary dimensions and with general boundary conditions, the gauge groups $\mathcal{G}_N = \braket{\{G_n\}_n}$ can be efficiently decomposed using Theorem~\ref{th:decomp_stab} followed by the Corollary below. \begin{corollary} For any $\mathbb{Z}_2$ gauge groups $\mathcal{G}_N$ with $S$ independent generators, there exists a element of Clifford group $W \in \Clifford_N$ such that
+For $\mathbb{Z}_2$ LGTs in arbitrary dimensions and with general boundary conditions, the gauge groups spanned by independent Gauss's law operators\footnote{ As follows from Theorem~\ref{th:decomp_stab}, the stabilizer generators corresponding to Gauss's law constraints are assumed to be independent.
+If the original set of Gauss's law operators contains redundant constraints, we first replace it with an independent generating subset. } $\mathcal{G}_{N_q} = \braket{\{G_n\}_{n=1}^S}$ can be efficiently decomposed into the trivial stabilizer group using Theorem~\ref{th:decomp_stab} followed by the Corollary below. \begin{corollary} For any $\mathbb{Z}_2$ gauge groups $\mathcal{G}_{N_q}$ with $S$ independent generators, there exists an element of Clifford group $W \in \Clifford_{N_q}$ such that